-10 The 2006 BRP Report determined that there were no grant programs available to fund buildout reduction.
-While that conclusion was accurate there are several grant programs that provide funds to support ultimate objectives of the BRP such as forest, open space and habitat preservation, etc.
+&lt;sup>9 The 2006 BRP Report determined that there were no grant programs available to fund buildout reduction.
+While that conclusion was, and remains, accurate there are several grant programs that provide funds to support ultimate objectives of the BRP such as forest, open space and habitat preservation, etc.